-When music legend Tina Turner recently passed away, the mourning was felt especially keenly in Australia.
-Ms Turner had a particularly rapt following in Australia for her wildly successful partnership with rugby league, Turner's hit "Simply the Best" still recognised as a league anthem decades on.
+When music legend Tina Turner recently passed away, the mourning was felt particularly keenly in Australia.
+Ms Turner had a particularly rapt following in Australia for her wildly successful partnership with rugby league, Turner's hit "Simply the Best" still recognised as a league anthem decades later.

 But across Australia, and even in the non league states, Ms Turner was known and beloved by Australians because every child in Australia is taught the Nutbush.
 We are the only country that does this, and no one knows why it has somehow become a staple of the Australian education system to indoctrinate children into line dancing (it seems it was the NSW Department of Education who came up with the dance steps, which Ms Turner herself is not known to have ever performed).